Cheltenham Festival 2015 Preview Day Three

 One of Vautour’s biggest challengers is worthy of an each way bet if that’s your preferred choice.
 Ptit Zig has been very impressive, but falls have led to people questioning whether he is equipped to win this one.
 There’s still a great chance of him finishing in the top three, but it will take something special for him or any other contenders to beat Vautour.

 I usually treat The Pertemps Final as an opportunity to play around, placing a few smaller bets on the outsiders that look like they could well step up.
-With Bet365 and Boylesports offering non-runner no bets across board, this race is worth taking a few risks with; so there are currently two horses in particular that interest me in the build-up.
+With Boylesports offering non-runner no bets across board, this race is worth taking a few risks with; so there are currently two horses in particular that interest me in the build-up.

 Regal Encore has disappointed since his early bumper days but is still considered to be a big name in the yard.
 Being named favourite for the majority of his races, with the tide possibly appearing to turn in a recent win, casting him aside could be a very dangerous move indeed.